As a general rule, a company is owned by its shareholders and run on a day-to-day basis by its directors.

 As we’ve seen in our guide to share capital, shareholders sometimes have a limited say in operational decisions.
 But generally, company business is conducted by the directors acting collectively as a board or a committee, or by individual directors with particular specialisms.

-In a nutshell, these duties dictate that the directors must be loyal to the company and act in its best interest, even if this conflicts with their own interests.
-In addition, directors have certain legal duties – to make filings at Companies House on the company’s behalf and to prepare accounts for example.
+The directors’ powers are given to them by law, in the Articles of Association of the company and under their service contract with the company.
+They also have certain duties to the company, such as a duty to always act in its best interests, even if this conflicts with their own.
+In addition, directors have certain legal duties – to make filings at Companies House on the company’s behalf and to prepare accounts, for example.

-In this guide, we take a look at the different types of directors, how you can tell them apart, how to choose your mix of directors if you’re a start-up or fast-growing business, and what you need to look out for when choosing people to make decisions for your business.
+In this guide, we take a look at the different types of directors and how you can tell them apart.
+We also discuss ways of choosing your mix of directors if you’re a start-up or fast-growing business, and what you need to look out for when picking directors to run your business.

 - Types of director in practical terms

 - Non-executive directors